 - Full names, date of birth and city/province of birth.

-- If there are children under the age of 16, you will provide a completion certificate from the Alberta Government’s free Parenting After Separation (PAS) course available online *here*.
+- If there are children under the age of 16, you (both souses in the case of a joint divorce) will provide a completion certificate from the Alberta Government’s free Parenting After Separation (PAS) course available online *here*.

-- Incomes of both spouses that will be used for child support.
+- Incomes of both spouses that will be used to calculate child support.